How to Get ChatGPT to Recommend Your Business (Act Now or Pay 10X Later)

 • Check your prompts monthly.
 Are you showing up more often?
 Are you cited more?

-Let's make all that hard work count toward a strong digital presence.
+You can use tools like Google Search Console to assess key metrics.
+That's how you make all that hard work count toward a strong digital presence.
 Track, tweak, rinse, and repeat!

 Your Competitors Are Racing Ahead